Syrian opposition chooses Saudi-backed leader

 Islamist groups that support al Qaeda posted statements on social media saying that they had not started the clashes and had not tried to impose their will on locals.

-In Homs, further south, fierce clashes raged as Assad's forces tried to advance in the city, the epicentre of the armed insurgency.
+In Homs, further south, fierce clashes raged as Assad's forces tried to advance in the city, the epicenter of the armed insurgency.

 Activists in Homs described air strikes and artillery attacks as a "blitz" and said it was some of the fiercest fighting they had witnessed.